Alipsa/journo/viewer/readme.md

 Zipped releases are available on [github](https://github.com/Alipsa/journo/releases)
 Note: prior to version 0.6.3 the journo viewer was packaged into 3 different zip files, one for each platform, but from version 0.6.3 all platform have been combined into a single zip file.
-You need to have a JDK with Javafx included, such as the BellSoft liberica full distribution to run the Journo GUI this way.
+You need to have a JDK with Javafx included, such as the [Bellsoft full distribution](https://bell-sw.com/pages/downloads/#jdk-21-lts) to run the Journo GUI this way.

 ### Mac
 1. Downloaded the release (journo-viewer.zip) and unzip it